Increasingly mercenary and unaltrustic global culture

 In a typical bait-and-switch (and I've been at the unpleasant receiving end in my career more than once alas), much was promised up front: remote work, added benefits, extra time off, increased pay, advancements, flexible schedule, etc., but then as time progressed the hours increased, and most of the other promises were the inverse of the promise.
 It wouldn't be long before I found a position elsewhere in those few cases.

-Instead we are getting the truly great people that, if they could afford to do so, are so passionate and motivated they would do what we do for free.
+In our case, we're not making promises trying to "lure talent" with big material extrinsic reward, instead we are finding that we get far better quality candidates, the truly great people that, if they can afford to do so, that are so passionate and motivated they would do what we do for free.

-Then when they've proven themselves over the 90-180 day probationary period, we reward them further through actions not empty promises.
+After being hired, when they've proven themselves over the 90-180 day probationary period, we reward them further through actions not empty promises.

 These truly motivated and excited people are the ones we really want of course.